stoyan/Sultans-of-Speed/sultans.md

 == Nicholas Zakas
 http://www.nczonline.net/
 http://calendar.perfplanet.com/photos/nicholas.jpg
 <a href="http://www.nczonline.net/">Nicholas C. Zakas</a> (<a href="https://twitter.com">@slicknet</a>) is a software engineer at Box, author, and speaker.
 He worked at Yahoo! for almost five years, where he was front-end tech lead for the Yahoo! homepage and a contributor to the <a href="http://yuilibrary.com">YUI library</a>.
 He is the author of Professional JavaScript for Web Developers (Wrox, 2012), Professional Ajax (Wrox, 2007), and High Performance JavaScript (O'Reilly, 2010).
-Nicholas is a strong advocate for development best<br><br>practices including progressive enhancement, accessibility, performance, scalability, and maintainability.
+Nicholas is a strong advocate for development best practices including progressive enhancement, accessibility, performance, scalability, and maintainability.
 He blogs regularly at <a href="http://www.nczonline.net/">http://www.nczonline.net/</a> and can be found on Twitter via <a href="https://twitter.com">@slicknet</a>.

 == Tony Gentilcore
 https://twitter.com/tonygentilcore